Emm-Gil/Final_Project_SQL/starting_with_data.md

 	  JOIN
 		sales_by_sku
 		USING(product_sku)
+-- Joins analytics with all_sessions using visit_id, then joins sales_by_sku using the shared product_sku.
 	  WHERE
 		units_sold::INTEGER > 0
+-- Filters to only include actual purchases
 	  GROUP BY
 		an.full_visitorid, product_sku
+-- Groups data by visitor and product
 	  HAVING
 		COUNT(*) > 1
+-- Confirms only keeping those visitor/product combos where the visitor bought the same product more than once.
 ) AS repeated
 JOIN
 	products p
 	ON p.sku=repeated.product_sku
-GROUP BY
+-- Joins repeated with products usisng product_sku GROUP BY
 	product_sku,
 	product_name
-ORDER BY
+-- Groups data by product sku and by product name ORDER BY
 	num_repeat_buyers DESC
-LIMIT 1;
+-- Orders data with the highest number of repeat purchases in the first row LIMIT 1;
+--  Limits results to 1 single row
 ```
 Answer: Learning Thermostat 3rd Gen-USA - White is the most reordered product